sd17fall/softdes.web/reading-journal.md

 ```

 This should pull in the latest assignment notebook, which you can then complete and push to your `origin` repository by following the usual submission instructions above.

+## Checking that you've submitted your homework

+Here’s how you can check your that you've submitted your Reading Journal:

+* In a terminal in the `ReadingJournal` directory, type `git remote -v`.
+This reports the URL of your repository; for example: `https://github.com/sd17fall/ReadingJournal-myname`.

+* Open `https://github.com/sd17fall/ReadingJournal-myname` in a browser.
+Now there’s several places you can verify that you’ve uploaded your work:
+  * Right above the list of files, it says “{your name} Completed reading journal 1” and “Latest commit f080636 7 hours ago”
+  * Next to `reading-journal-1.ipynb`, it says “7 hours ago”.
+  * Click on `reading-journal-1.ipynb`, and you will see a (non-interactive) display of the notebook itself.
+This is verifies both that `git push` works, and that the file you pushed has the content you intended.
+  * Above the list of files and above “{your name} Completed reading journal 1", there’s a row of icons “3 commits  1 branch  0 releases  1 contributor”.
+Click “3 commits”, and you’ll see a list of commits, most recent first.